IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Draft version -03 is a major editorial pass including removal of some outdated or background information and reorganisation of several sections:

-* Much shorter abstract and introduction focusing on what's new in SCReAMv2
+* Much shorter abstract and introduction focusing on what's new in SCReAMv2.

 * Removal of Section 1.1. on "Wireless (LTE and 5G) Access Properties" and Section 1.2. on "Why is it a self-clocked algorithm?"

-* New Section on "Updates compared to SCReAM (version 1)" in introduction based on old Section on "Algorithm Changes"
+* New Section on "Updates compared to SCReAM (version 1)" in introduction based on old Section on "Algorithm Changes".

-* Section {{ledbat-tfwc}} updated and shortened
+* Section {{ledbat-tfwc}} updated and shortened.

-* Overview Section {{scream-overview}} revised; now also including the overview figure and the basic algorithms
+* Overview Section {{scream-overview}} revised; now also including the overview figure and the basic algorithms.

-* Old section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code
+* Old section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code.

-* New Section on "Sender Side State" explaining some basic variables
+* New Section on "Sender Side State" explaining some basic variables.

-* Pseudo code and the corresponding explanations in Section {{network-cc-2}} on "Network Congestion Control" moved into the respective subsections in section {{reaction-delay-loss-ce}} on "Congestion Detection"
+* Pseudo code and the corresponding explanations in Section {{network-cc-2}} on "Network Congestion Control" moved into the respective subsections in section {{reaction-delay-loss-ce}} on "Congestion Detection".

-* Separate section on "Sender Transmission Control" introduced
+* Separate section on "Sender Transmission Control" introduced.

-* Section "Lost Data Unit Detection" merged into Section {{reaction-loss}}
+* Section "Lost Data Unit Detection" merged into Section {{reaction-loss}}.

-* Section "Stream Prioritization" removed
+* Section "Stream Prioritization" removed.

 * Section on "Competing Flows Compensation" moved into Section {{reaction-delay-loss-ce}}
-  on "Congestion Detection"
+  on "Congestion Detection".

 Draft version -04

-* Restructuring of code
+* Restructuring of code.

-* Reduction of target rate when bytes_in_flight is higher than ref_wnd is done also when l4s_active, replaced with requirement that queue_delay is large
+* Reduction of target rate when bytes_in_flight is higher than ref_wnd is done also when l4s_active, replaced with requirement that queue_delay is large.

-* Additional constraint for increase of ref_wnd added
+* Additional constraint for increase of ref_wnd added.

 * Discussion on when it is beneficial to reduce REF_WND_OVERHEAD added.

 Draft version -05 contains some clarifications based on a review by Per Kjellander and Björn Terelius plus some code modifications and text.

-* l4s_active state removed as delay based congestion control is always active
+* l4s_active state removed as delay based congestion control is always active.

-* ref_wnd reduction when long time since congested limited to only limit ref_wnd to last max_bytes_in_flight_prev
+* ref_wnd reduction when long time since congested limited to only limit ref_wnd to last max_bytes_in_flight_prev.

-* Calculation of l4s_alpha is modified to use a fast attack slow decay EWMA filter
+* Calculation of l4s_alpha is modified to use a fast attack slow decay EWMA filter.

-* Congestion backoff downscaling also for virtual L4S marking when ref_wnd is very small
+* Congestion backoff downscaling also for virtual L4S marking when ref_wnd is very small.

-* Congestion backoff is reduced if RTT is higher than VIRTUAL_RTT
+* Congestion backoff is reduced if RTT is higher than VIRTUAL_RTT.

-* ref_wnd increase is reduced if L4S is likely non-active and queue delay increases
+* ref_wnd increase is reduced if L4S is likely non-active and queue delay increases.

 Draft version -06

-* Correction of typos
+* Correction of typos.

-* Correction of send_wnd calculation
+* Correction of send_wnd calculation.

+* Additional variable qdelay_dev_norm that indicated how much the queue delay varies.

-* Additional ref_wnd_overhead varable
+* Additional ref_wnd_overhead varable to limit how much bytes in flight can exceed the reference window in congested situations.

-* REF_WND_OVERHEAD replaced by REF_WND_OVERHEAD_MIN and REF_WND_OVERHEAD_MAX
+* REF_WND_OVERHEAD replaced by REF_WND_OVERHEAD_MIN and REF_WND_OVERHEAD_MAX.

-* Additional variable srtt_std_dev
+* Reference window increase is restricted additionally when queue delay varies a lot.

+* rel_framesize_high calculation is removed.

+* Reduction of target bitrate when bytes in flight is high is removed because it is not helpful when media coders are sluggish.

 ## Requirements on the Media and Feedback Protocol {#requirements-media}

 SCReAM was originally designed to with with RTP + RTCP where {{RFC8888}} was